On modeling weakly stationary processes: On model calibration

 Then

 with $\sigma^2 = Var(z_0) + 2\sum_{\tau=1}^\infty r_z(\tau)$, and for any $k\geq 0$

 where $\Sigma = (\Sigma_{ij}),\ i,j=0,1,\ldots,k$ is given by

-\end{thm} \begin{proof} The convergence \eqref{eq:mean_convergence} is in fact the statement of Corollary \ref{cor:mean_convergence}.
+\end{thm} \begin{proof} The convergence \eqref{eq:mean_convergence} follows directly from Theorem \ref{thm:breuer-major} together with the fact that, by Proposition \ref{pro:rank1}, we have $r_z(t) \sim r_X(t)$.
 For the convergence \eqref{eq:cov_convergence}, first note that without loss of generality and for the sake of simplicity, we may and will assume that $\mu=0$ and use the estimators $\overline{r}_z(k)$ instead.
 Indeed, the general case then follows easily from \eqref{eq:mean_convergence}, Lemma \ref{lma:estimator_connection}, and the Slutsky's theorem.
 In order to prove \eqref{eq:cov_convergence} we have to show that, for any $n\geq 1$ and any $(\alpha_1,\ldots,\alpha_n)\in \R^n$, the linear combination

 converges towards a Gaussian random variable.
 We define an $n+1$-dimensional stationary Gaussian process $\overline{X}_t =(X_t,X_{t+1},\ldots,X_{t+n})$ and a function

 where $f(\cdot) = F_z^{-1}(\Phi(\cdot))$.
 With this notation we have